Vox: Single Manual Continentals

 I've documented several examples of this model, and they all fit in neatly, date-wise, between the V301E/2's and the later V301E's - all from late '67 to early '68.

 Sharp-eyed combonaut Micke Lindgren noticed that on the internal paper ID tags, the "0" following "105" has had a number "2" hand-written over it in red ink (you can see this in the example below).
-Every one I've followed up on (five or six, I think) has been like this.
+Every one I've followed up on has been like this.

 Another interesting, but not terribly relevant detail: In the 1969 price list, the Stand/Case Combo appeared as model V302 (but was not priced separately)